Frequently Asked Questions

 Your guests (if you have any attending) will also have allocated seating, which will be clearly marked on their ticket of admission.

 Further information regarding photography may be found by clicking here.

 Each student graduating in person is guaranteed two free guest tickets, but a small number of extra guest tickets may be available before the ceremonies.
 The cost of these tickets and methods of purchase can be found on our Graduand and Guest tickets page.
 However, please note that there is no guarantee that extra tickets will become available.
 Any extra tickets that become available will be sold on a first come, first served basis.
 We regret that we are unable to maintain a waiting list.

 If you attend your graduation ceremony, your certificate will be handed to you as you cross the stage.
-If you elect to graduate in absentia in December 2018, you will have your certificates posted to you in early February 2019.
+If you elect to graduate in absentia in July 2019, you will have your certificates posted to you in August 2019.
 Please note that documents dispatched overseas can take up to eight weeks to reach their destination.
 All documentation will be dispatched via standard delivery to the 'Graduation Correspondence Address' you enter on the graduation registration portal.

 It is very important that you are in your seat 45 minutes before the ceremony is due to begin.
 This is to allow time for any checks to be made and for any security arrangements to be followed.

 Can provision be made for students/guests with special requirements (wheelchair/mobility/special seating/sight/hearing difficulties)?